SuperOfficeDocs/superoffice-docs/docs/onsite/security/set-up-reverse-proxy-on-iis.md

 When enabling HTTPS, the value **UrlPortOverride** should be changed to **443** and **UrlSchemeOverride** should be changed to **HTTPS**.
 Note that to make HTTPS work with Web Tools, the certificate used on the proxy server needs to be a valid, signed certificate, otherwise the Web Tools client will not be able to make a connection.
 Self-signed certificates won't work.

-Make sure that the **Client** section in the web.config file is defined in the top of the file inside the `<configSections>` directive.
-The screenshots below shows what the file should look like.
+Make sure that the **Client** section in the *web.config* file is defined at the top of the file inside the `<configSections>` directive.
+The screenshots below show what the file should look like.

 ![x][img15]